 The “D” in DPSK Makes All the Difference for Secure Wi-Fi

 DPSK and PSK can’t be that different right, since only a “D” separates them?
 Quite the opposite!
 Most of the security measures referenced above simply don’t exist with a conventional PSK.
 That’s why we are so careful to use the term “conventional” or “traditional” when we refer to the garden-variety PSK.
 Sure, it encrypts data between the device and the access point.
 But that’s where the similarity ends.
 Using conventional PSKs, you could potentially direct guests to a separate SSID with only internet access, supplying them with the relevant PSK.
 But they could share that PSK with anyone or use it past the time of their visit.

 Remember, with traditional PSKs everyone accessing a given SSID uses the same key.
 With DPSKs, each guest user gets his or her own access key.
 That “D” in front of PSK makes all the difference because it provides much greater security for users, devices, and the network.
 Think of the DPSK as a precision surgical scalpel in comparison to the blunt instrument that is the PSK.
 Organizations often also use MAC authentication via captive portal for providing guest access—which also fails to provide adequate levels of protection.
-(Once more, refer to our previous blog to understand the shortcomings of the default methods, which the patented DPSK technology in Cloudpath software addresses.)

 Digital Certificates and DPSKs—Secure Network Access for BYOD, Guest and Even IoT Devices